-The Government of Canada is working towards establishing a coast-to-coast corridor and improving the electric vehicle infrastructure across the country.
+The Government of Canada is expanding electric vehicle infrastructure across the country, working toward establishing a coast-to-coast recharging network.

 The Government of Canada is committed to developing a national strategy by 2018 to increase the number of zero-emission vehicles on Canadian roads.
-Past and future commitments include:
+Current commitments include:

-- $16.4 million to establish more than 80 new charging units for electric vehicles, as well as natural gas and hydrogen refuelling stations along key transportation corridors
+- $16.4 million to establish more than 80 new electric vehicle charging units, as well as natural gas and hydrogen refuelling stations along key transportation corridors

-- $46.1 million to support demonstration projects that are expected to result in the installation of more than 200 next-generation EV charging stations
+- $46.1 million to support demonstration projects that are expected to result in the installation of more than 200 next-generation electric vehicle charging stations

 - $120 million to deploy infrastructure for electric vehicle charging and refuelling stations for alternative fuel such as natural gas and hydrogen, as well as to support technology demonstration projects and codes and standards development (Budget 2017)